ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Builder

-[Builder](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go) implements the block building and returns the built block to the caller.
-It tries to build a new block from the preferred block as parent and transactions from mempool.
-It has a `BuildBlock()` function that is called when consensus engine called `vm.BuildBlock()`.
+[Builder](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go) implements block building and returns the built block to the caller.
+It tries to build a new block from the preferred block as parent and with transactions from mempool.
+It has a `BuildBlock()` function that is called when the consensus engine calls `vm.BuildBlock()`.

 It performs the following task: